French personal finance, explained in English

 Not insurance at all in the anglo-saxon sense.
 Assurance-vie is a tax-efficient savings and investment wrapper — broadly comparable to a UK ISA or a US 529 plan in spirit, but more flexible than either.

-Inside an assurance-vie, your money can be invested in a guaranteed-capital fund (fonds en euros), in market funds (UC — unités de compte), or both.
+Inside an assurance-vie, your money can be invested in a guaranteed-capital fund (fonds en euros), in stocks, equity funds, fixed-income funds (UC — unités de compte), or both.
 After 8 years, gains are very lightly taxed — and assurance-vie passes outside the standard succession with €152,500 tax-free per beneficiary.

 Why it matters for you